 Ok, you’ve chatted with your car-loving buddies at the Watson CPA Group and we’ve determined that a car purchase should be in your near future, now what?
 There are all kinds of issues here, so, buckle up as we go through this stuff.
 There are four scenarios-

-We’ll start with the crowd favorite- Company Owned Vehicle.
+We’ll start with the crowd favorite- Business Owned Automobile.
 Everyone’s default favorite.
 As we go through these, please excuse our interchange of vehicle, automobile and car.
 They all mean the same thing.
-And if you are being chastised by Tina Watson’s sister for bringing food into her Toyota 4Runner then she would use the word “vehicle,” with stark over-annunciation of each syllable.
+And if you are being chastised by Tina Watson’s sister for bringing food into her Toyota 4Runner then she would use the word “vehicle,” with stark over-annunciation of each syllable like she was talking to someone who doesn’t know English.